Learningchipmunk/SincNet_v2.0/README.md

 Just below the Training Set preprocessing you have the **Preprocessing test audio on Energy** section that does the same to the test dataset!

-> :warning: **Remark**: We recommend you having the same settings for testing and training data preprocessing. :warning:
+> :warning: **Remark**: We recommend having the same settings for testing and training data preprocessing. :warning:

 ### Setup the Configuration File